amrobbins/Thor/CONTRIBUTING.md

 I have limited time that I am able to work on it, since I have a full time job and so I am looking for help to do this from interested developers.

-If you are interested in being contributing to this new framework, please contact Andrew Robbbins at AndrewRobbins@hotmail.com.
+If you are interested in contributing to this new framework, please contact Andrew Robbbins at AndrewRobbins@hotmail.com.